 West Virginia Law requires the certification of HVAC Technicians.
 Effective January 1, 2016, no person may perform or offer to perform heating, ventilating and cooling system work in West Virginia without a certification issued by the West Virginia Division of Labor.
 Working without a proper certification may result in the issuance of a cease and desist order.
-There are exemptions listed in §21-16-3 (c) 1-4 that allow certain HVAC work to be performed without having an HVAC Technician Certification.
+There are exemptions listed in §21-16-3 (d) 1-4 that allow certain HVAC work to be performed without having an HVAC Technician Certification.

-The classifications and experience necessary to be certified, through July 1, 2016, without written examinations are listed below:
+The classifications and experience are listed below:

 Technician in Training means a person with interest in and an aptitude for performing installation, maintenance and repair work to a heating, ventilating and cooling system as defined in this article, but who alone is not capable or authorized to perform heating, ventilating and cooling system work unless directly supervised by an HVAC Technician.